 A conviction for reckless driving and speeding in Ohio can also bring a license suspension that applies both to the driver’s personal license and each type of commercial driver’s license endorsement he or she holds.
 More specific information on potential penalties for speeding appears below, but the main point to understand is that any conviction for a traffic violation can be a big deal.

 Even though many people choose to simply sign an Ohio speeding ticket and mail in a payment, going to court or exploring the possibility of pleading to a lesser offense often makes sense.
-Before you just accept guilt for speeding law in Ohio, read through the following answers to frequently asked questions.
+Before you accept guilt for breaking Ohio speed limit laws, read through the following answers to frequently asked questions.

 Section 4511.21 of the Ohio Revised Code makes it illegal to exceed a posted speeding limit or to drive at a speed that is unsafe for road or traffic conditions.
 The statute also lays out guidance for cities and counties to set speed limits, such as 20 mph in school zones and 35 mph on state highways.